Willian-Zhang/homebridge-gvm-ble-lights/README.md

 },
 ```
 this id can be found in the log when the plugin is without id, so currently you might have to add them one by one

+## Known Issues
+- Some communication protocal with the light is still unknown